waywardphilosopher/lookingforwisdom/content/posts/aristotle.md

 +++
 categories = ["Philosopher Files"] date = 2021-08-12T10:00:00Z
-description = ""
 draft = false
 image = "/images/Aristotle-1.jpg"
 slug = "aristotle"
-summary = "Aristotle was a hugely eclectic thinker.
+description = "Aristotle was a hugely eclectic thinker.
 But he was also a systematic one.
 And at the heart of his philosophy is the idea of the diversity of human ways of knowing. " tags = ["Philosopher Files"] title = "Aristotle on Ways of Knowing"